TatumGG/TatumGG/readme.md

 # 💫 About Me:
-My Name is TatumGG
+My Name is TatumGG.
-I'm currently working on SimpleServerSetup
+I'm currently working on SimpleServerSetup.

 ---